Connect with others who understand.

 Written by Sarah Winfrey

 Your feet may be among the most uncomfortable places on your body to develop psoriasis symptoms.
-Itchiness, rash, and dry, thick skin aren't just bothersome — symptoms like painful sores and cracked skin can make it difficult to walk, stand, or even put on socks.
+Itchiness, rash, and dry, thick skin aren’t just bothersome — symptoms like painful sores and cracked skin can make walking, standing, or even putting on socks uncomfortable or painful.

 What Does Psoriasis on the Feet Look and Feel Like?

 Foot psoriasis symptoms can take many forms, including thick patches of skin or silvery scaling.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+(CC BY-NC-ND 4.0/DermNet)

 Psoriasis symptoms on the feet may include:

-• Clearly defined discolored patches or lesions on the skin, often covered with thick, silvery scales
+• Clearly defined discolored patches or lesions on the skin

-• Patches of thick, dry skin that may crack or bleed easily and that may cover the entire sole
+• Patches of thick, dry skin that may crack or bleed, sometimes covering the entire sole

-• Soreness, burning, or itching, either on a discolored patch of skin or over much of the foot
+• Itching, either on a discolored patch of skin or over much of the foot

 • Small pustules (bumps filled with pus) on the bottom of the feet